Chicago and West Towns Bus Co.

 The Chicago and West Towns Bus Company was a street transit company in the near-west suburbs of Chicago, Illinois.
-Incorporated in 1913 to operate suburban streetcar companies, when it was bought by the Regional Transit Authority (RTA) in 1981 it had 107 buses and was operating 11 of 19 routes (service had been suspended on 8 routes due to an RTA funding crisis).
+It was incorporated in 1913 to operate suburban streetcar companies.
+When it was bought by the Regional Transit Authority (RTA) in 1981, it had 107 buses and was operating 11 of 19 routes (service had been suspended on 8 routes due to an RTA funding crisis).
 Some routes were still in service in 2022 as the Pace West Division.

 History

 The Chicago and West Towns Railway Co.
 (West Towns) was incorporated on July 15, 1913, to buy streetcar lines in suburban Cook County.
-It included tracks in an area between Chicago Ave. on the North, the Chicago city limits on the East, Ogden Ave. on the South, and as far West as La Grange.
+It included tracks in an area between Chicago Avenue on the North, the Chicago city limits on the East, Ogden Avenue on the South, and as far West as La Grange.
 They would go on to buy several bus companies in the 1930s and expand their own bus service, which would replace all streetcars by 1948.
 They renamed themselves the Chicago and West Towns Bus Co. in 1956.
-In 1963 they bought Leyden Motor Coach Co., in 1981 they were bought by the RTA, and in 1985 they were merged into the Pace West Division.
+In 1963, they bought Leyden Motor Coach Co., in 1981, they were bought by the RTA, and in 1985, they were merged into the Pace West Division.

 Background

-In the 1881 financier Charles T. Yerkes began buying a number of streetcar lines, by 1900 he had a near monopoly of streetcars (and rapid transit) on Chicago's North Side, West Side, and Near West suburbs.
+In 1881, the financier Charles T. Yerkes began buying a number of streetcar lines.
+By 1900, he had a near monopoly of streetcars (and rapid transit) on Chicago's North Side, West Side, and Near West suburbs.
 He created a complex maze of corporations, often with questionable financing and business practices.
 All of West Towns' predecessor companies had been controlled by Yerkes interests.

-When Yerkes sold most of his Chicago interests and moved away in 1899 he left a network of financially weak companies behind.
+When Yerkes sold most of his Chicago interests and moved away in 1899, he left a network of financially weak companies behind.
 Chicago began to re-organize their streetcar services.
 The Consolidated Traction Ordinance of October 10, 1910, required the Yerkes suburban lines to be separated from their Chicago operations.

-On November 21, 1910, the suburban streetcar lines were bought by County Traction Co., who then bought the Suburban Railroad (a separate Yerkes company) on February 27, 1912, and was sold to the non-Yerkes West Towns On December 27, 1913.
+On November 21, 1910, the suburban streetcar lines were bought by County Traction Co., which then bought the Suburban Railroad (a separate Yerkes company) on February 27, 1912, and was sold to the non-Yerkes West Towns on December 27, 1913.